Confocal image of the labeled mitochondrial network inside a corneal fibrobast in culture

 Advanced Optical Technology

-• Fienup lab: Image processing, wavefront sensing
+• Fienup: Image processing, wavefront sensing

-• Kanan lab: Medical computer vision
+• Kanan: Medical computer vision

-• Knox lab: Femtosecond laser technology for vision
+• Knox: Femtosecond laser technology for vision

-• Williams lab: Limits of human vision
+• Williams: Limits of human vision

 Disorders of Vision